 It’s A Small World

-The absolute classic Disney ride, It’s a Small World, is by far most kid’s favorite ride at Disneyland.
+It’s a Small World is the quintessential classic Disney ride.
+This is by far most kid’s favorite ride at Disneyland.
 It is super cool inside on a hot day, the music is annoyingly catchy and the ride gives a great lesson about the rest of the world.
 Our son loves to point out where he was born (India), where his father was born (Ireland) and places we have traveled.
 It can get HOT in the line even if it’s not too long, so bring some water and snacks with you.

 Dumbo the Flying Elephant

 Dumbo is another all time favorite for the kids, but the parents hate the perpetually long line!
-However the ride has recently been revamped for the 2018 season complete with shade covers and numbers for which Dumbo you will be riding in.
+However the ride was revamped for the 2018 season complete with shade covers and numbers for which Dumbo you will be riding in.

 This ride is similar to the Astro Orbiter in that it spins around and you can control how high to take your elephant.
 It is best to do this early in the day or right before a parade.
 If there is a fireworks show, this area of the park will close early, so plan in advance.